1. Maintenance is back in the front seat

 In the USA, commercial roofs will be added to section 179 property, which will double the deduction to $1,000,000.
 The New tax law also reduces the commercial roof depreciation scale.
 Prior to tax laws, the depreciation schedule was 39 years for commercial roofs.
 This is changing to 25 years going forward.
 The reason this is an important change is that building owners can now choose to expense up to $1,000,000 for roofing improvements in a year or spread the deduction over 25 years.
 Make sure to sit down with a tax expert to work the numbers out before you make any large decisions about your roof.

 3. Sustainability: Expanding

 The sustainability factor is back in the spotlight, and rightfully so.
 We are seeing another push towards green products and solutions that not only meet the basic criteria but exceed it.
 Many different companies have developed green alternatives, however overall there is still lots of room for improvement in this area.
 Heading into the next 24 months, a renewed effort is being placed on products that utilize waste materials.
-Keep an eye out on the job site for various Eco friendly products like our HERE.
+Keep an eye out on the job site for various eco friendly products like ours HERE.

 4. New Technological Advances

 Technology is being utilized across every industry to improve efficiency and innovate new solutions.
 The same is true in the roofing industry.
 Tools like drones, digital maps, and paperless billing are quickly becoming norms in the industry to streamline the repair process for contractors and building owners alike.
 Virtual and augmented reality tools are newer trends in the industry, well-suited for showing building owners what the final repair or replacement will look like.